 A.R.S. § 42-5075(B)(9): (Deduction Code 683) Income from a contract for the construction of an environmentally controlled facility for the raising of poultry for the production of eggs and the sorting, cooling and packaging of eggs is exempt from the prime contracting classification of transaction privilege tax.
-In FY 2020, businesses deducted an estimated \$2.2 million for this purpose.
-Had the transactions been taxable, they would have generated \$110,364 in tax.
+Data is not releasable on the value of this tax expenditure for FY 2021.